Anisotropic Core-Shell Swift Heavy Ion Tracks in beta-Ga2O3

-In this work, we present a multiscale computational modeling of SHI-induced track formation in $\beta$-\ce{Ga2O3}, combining electronic energy deposition with ML-MD simulations to capture the full evolution from initial excitation to permanent structural modification (see Supplementary Information Fig.~S1).
+In this work, we present a multiscale computational modeling of SHI-induced track formation in $\beta$-\ce{Ga2O3}, combining electronic energy deposition and evolution with ML-MD simulations to capture the full evolution from initial excitation to permanent structural modification (see Supplementary Note~1).
 By systematically mapping crystallographic orientations and $S_\mathrm{e}$, we demonstrate that ion-track formation in this low-symmetry monoclinic oxide is intrinsically anisotropic, challenging the conventional assumption of radial symmetry and revealing orientation-dependent thresholds, morphologies, and recovery kinetics.